 Corporate insiders were stuffing their pockets full of cash and mostly denied the fraud.
 The venue built on trust was infested with scams that were killing the founder’s trust and community values.
 Regardless Pierre and Meg bankrolled the profits, as trusting members were defrauded.

 Over the years eBay tried reinventing itself with mixed results.
 Failed adventures like eBay Valet and other ideas fizzled out.
 They had a well-established niche business in used merchandise but threw it away trying to compete with Amazon.
-The motors venue was once the highest income generator but have over the years lost its mojo.
+The motors venue was once the highest income generator but has over the years lost its mojo.
 Bad buyers defrauded sellers with PayPal taking payments back from sellers, which drove another coffin in the eBay brand name coffin!

 It’s a known fact among many car dealers that front-line-ready quality used cars will not make a profit on eBay motors.
 Sellers are offering bargain-priced autos that have been wrecked or in a flood and have issues.
 There are many good deals online but do your homework before buying!